brnikita/Cellular-Automata/README.md

-# way-to-AGI
+# Way to AGI
-My step by step way for understanding best algorithms for decision making based on the environment.
+My step by step way for understanding best algorithms for decision making based on the environment conditions.